kubernetes-hy/kubernetes-hy.github.io/pages/part1/part1.md

   7e5fbc8db7e9        rancher/k3s:latest         "/bin/k3s server --t…"   28 seconds ago      Up 27 seconds                                         k3d-k3s-default-server-0
 ```

-Here we also see that port 6443 is opened to "k3d-k3s-default-serverlb", a useful loadbalancer proxy, that'll redirect connection to 6443 into the server node, and that's how we can access the contents of the cluster.
+Here we also see that port 6443 is opened to "k3d-k3s-default-serverlb", a useful "load balancer" proxy, that'll redirect a connection to 6443 into the server node, and that's how we can access the contents of the cluster.
 The port on our machine, above 57734, is randomly chosen.
-We could have opted out of the loadbalancer with `k3d cluster create -a 2 --no-lb` and the port would be open straight to the server node but having a loadbalancer will offer us a few features we wouldn't otherwise have.
+We could have opted out of the load balancer with `k3d cluster create -a 2 --no-lb` and the port would be open straight to the server node but having a load balancer will offer us a few features we wouldn't otherwise have.

 K3d helpfully also set up a *kubeconfig*, the contents of which is output by `k3d kubeconfig get k3s-default`.
 Kubectl will read kubeconfig from the location in KUBECONFIG environment value or by default from `~/.kube/config` and use the information to connect to the cluster.
 The contents include certificates, passwords and the address in which the cluster API.
 You can manually set the config with `k3d kubeconfig merge k3d-default --switch-context`.